John Roth (musician)

-John Roth is an American guitarist, best known for his work with the rock bands Winger, Black Oak Arkansas, and Giant, has been touring and recording with national acts since the mid-1980s.
+John Roth is an American guitarist, best known for his work with the rock bands Winger, Black Oak Arkansas, Giant, Starship, and Foreigner.
+He has been touring and recording with national acts since the mid-1980s.

 Biography

 Roth got his start at the age of 17 with Medieval Steel on the band's self-titled debut EP as well as in the music video for the title track.
 He was asked by Jim Dandy, lead vocalist of Black Oak Arkansas, to join his band as lead guitarist in 1986.

-After touring the U.S. and Canada with Black Oak in the mid 1980s, Roth joined forces with Survivor's lead vocalist Jimi Jamison in 1989 to record Jamison's first solo release When Love Comes Down.
+After touring the U.S. and Canada with Black Oak in the mid-1980s, Roth joined forces with Survivor's lead vocalist Jimi Jamison in 1989 to record Jamison's first solo release When Love Comes Down.
 The first single, "Rock Hard", co-written by Roth, was featured on the hit television series Baywatch.

 After touring with Jamison in the early 1990s, Roth joined Winger in 1993 for a tour of the U.S. and Japan in support of the band's third record, Pull, as well as appearing in the band's videos "Down Incognito" and "Who's The One".

 Since the 1990s, Roth has continued to tour and record with Winger on a number of projects including The Very Best of Winger, Winger IV, and the Winger Live concert DVD in 2009.
 The band released their 5th studio effort Karma, and by fall of 2010 has completed a tour of 19 countries supporting the release.
 Most recently the band has released their 6th studio album "Better Days Comin" (2014) and will tour in support of.
 In the mid 90's and 2000's Roth performed live in the Memphis Mid South area with Scott Trammell (Jimi Jamison, Nelson Brothers) Kory Myers (Tom Keifer Band) and Ted Partin as the music group Tom, Dick and Harry.